Mr-Hemen/Quiz-App/README.md

-This is a Quiz web-appliction that you can defile a quiz qith any questions that you want to add, and user should be loged in to participate in quiz.
+This is a Quiz web-application that you can defile a quiz with any questions that you want to add, and user should be log in to participate in quiz.